scovid/scovid19.xyz/README.md

 ## How to

 The following instructions use docker, if you'd rather not use docker then see `docs/WITHOUT_DOCKER.md`.
+The first time you run the container and sqlite file database will be created and populated with the data.

+This will update on a cron schedule so if you're container isn't always running remember to update this manually.

 ### Run locally
 ```bash